Eniigma/EnronFraudDetection/README.md

-Person of Interest Identifier for the Enron scandal
+Person of Interest Identifier for the Enron fraud detection

 Dataset: Enron email dataset